Contenders, picks for key jobs in Trump's administration

 * Nikki Haley, Republican South Carolina governor (subject to Senate confirmation)

-Reporting by Washington newsroom; Writing by Susan Heavey and Eric Walsh; Editing by Doina Chiacu and Peter Cooney
+Reporting by Washington newsroom; Writing by Susan Heavey; editing by Jonathan Oatis and Frances Kerry